Muhammad III as-Sadiq: Private life

 In his later years, the Bey fell under the influence Mustapha Ben Ismaïl, and died without issue.
 He was buried in the Tourbet el Bey mausoleum in the medina of Tunis.
 He was succeeded by his brother Ali III ibn al-Husayn.

 Homosexuality of the bey

-According to the writerNizar Ben Saad, The Bey had many sexual affairs with several male ministers from his court, the most famous with his Grand Vizir Mustapha Ben Ismail.
+According to the writer Nizar Ben Saad, The Bey had many sexual affairs with several male ministers from his court, the most famous with his Grand Vizir Mustapha Ben Ismaïl.
 The intimate meetings of the bey were always held in Dar El Bey at night to avoid being seen.
 Not only that, his marriage to Lella Kmar was never consummated, which made it easier for her to marry his brother Ali Bey after his death.

 Descendants

 The bey died without leaving any children to inherit the throne.
 Yet, he was the adoptive father of his nephew Mohamed Naceur, and Jnaina the spouse of his Vizie Ismail Ben Mustapha.